mirjak/draft-dhc-dhcpv4-over-dhcpv6-ra/draft-ietf-dhc-dhcpv4-over-dhcpv6-ra.md

 {{RFC7341}} enables the client to use DHCPv6 for topology discovery even within an DHCPv4 context, as the DHCPv6 Relay Agent knows the interface where the encapsulated DHCP request is received.
-As shown in {{fig_4o6RA_RA}}, the introduction of 4o6 at the edge of the IPv6 network, however, hides the Layer-2 network from the DHCPv6 RA.
+As shown in {{fig_4o6RA_RA}}, however, the introduction of 4o6 at the edge of the IPv6 network hides the Layer-2 network from the DHCPv6 RA.
-As such, moving 4o6 in a intermediate node rather than performing it at the client, breaks the topology propagation as 4o6RA-only does not provide any interface information in the encapsulated message.
+As such, moving 4o6 to a intermediate node rather than performing it at the client breaks the topology propagation, as 4o6RA-only solution does not provide any interface information in the encapsulated message.

 ~~~aasvg